-Many people are familiar with a traditional heart surgery scar.
+Many people are familiar with traditional heart surgery scar.
 The long 8″ to 12″ incision leaves an unsightly scar, as shown in the graphic to the right.

-The large scar can be hard to hide with lower cut or flimsy shirts.
+The large scar can be hard to hide with a lower cut or flimsy shirts.
 In some cases, the gash is the source of confidence issues and it becomes an overall nuisance.

 Minimally Invasive (Scarless) Scarring

-The “scarless” heart surgery cosmetic result is shown the the left.
+The “scarless” heart surgery cosmetic result is shown on the left.
 Patients can expect a 2″ incision along the skin crease underneath the breast.
 When fully healed, the scar will turn into a thin white line that is barely visible.

 This tiny line can be hidden easily under low cut shirts, evening gowns, and the flimsiest of apparel.